 MAT in Science Education

-Students complete courses in professional education, additional graduate courses in their content fields, and a student-teaching experience.
+Students complete courses in professional education, additional graduate courses in their content areas, and a student-teaching experience.

 The program begins during the summer 2 term in late June or early July each year, though in some cases students may begin in September.
 It is also possible to complete the degree over a longer time period as a part-time student.

-Students complete four courses in their chosen field of study in the Graduate School of Arts & Sciences and learn pedagogy and teaching methodology in the School of Education.
+Students complete two courses in their chosen field of study in the Graduate School of Arts & Sciences and learn pedagogy and teaching methodology in the School of Education.
 Field experiences in science classrooms begin in the summer and continue throughout every semester.
 Candidates take on increasing responsibilities in each field experience, culminating in full student teaching during the final semester.

-The professional education component consists of study in educational research, foundations of education, curriculum, methods of instruction, and student-teaching.
-This combination ensures strength in the field of study combined with a comprehensive set of teaching skills appropriate to adolescents.
+The professional education component consists of study in the foundations of education, science pedagogies, curriculum development, methods of instruction, and student teaching.
+This combination ensures strength in the field of study combined with a comprehensive set of teaching skills for working with adolescents.